ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 multiple assets to a single file, which would be loaded with the initial page load.

-Another pattern that bit me was trying to test Google Analytic custom events.
+Another pattern that bit me was trying to test Google Analytics custom events.
 You never want tests to have real-world side effects, so Cypress has a way to configure a DNS blacklist.
 If a request is made to a host on the list it won't resolve.
-The Cypress way of handling external resources is to add the external host to the black list, and then stub in whichever function or object which would be loaded by this external resource.
+The Cypress way of handling external resources is to add the external host to the blacklist, and then stub in whichever function or object which would be loaded by this external resource.
 This way, you can assert that the function is called, but it never calls the real implementation.